Hermie Sadler: Global Force Wrestling (2014–2017)

-On November 9, 2022, Hermie Sadler announced he is running against Delegate Emily Brewer for the newly redrawn Virginia State Senate District 17.
-The district includes Suffolk, Isle of Wight County, Portsmouth, Southampton County, Brunswick County, Greensville County, Franklin City, parts of Dinwiddie County, and his life-long hometown of Emporia, Virginia.

 Personal life

 Sadler graduated from the University of North Carolina and is an avid North Carolina Tar Heels sports fan.
 Married February 3, 1996, he and his wife Angie have three daughters -– Cora, Halie and Naomi.
-His oldest daughter, Cora, was a cheerleader at the University of North Carolina, while his youngest plays softball at Randolph-Macon College.
 Sadler has publicly talked about his middle daughter, Halie, being on the autism spectrum.

+Sadler and his wife Angie own restaurants near their hometown of Emporia, Virginia, including FO SHO Bar and Grille, the Victory Lane Restaurant, and a Quiznos location.
+He and his sister own the Sadler Brothers Oil Company, which has managed truck stops and convenience stores throughout three generations of ownership.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)